otmaneelallaki/HAX712X-DOS/README.md

 The principal data show the consumption in Megawatt-hour of France each 30 minutes and precise the source of electricity.
 It is available on https://odre.opendatasoft.com/explore/dataset/eco2mix-national-tr/information/?disjunctive.nature&sort=-date_heure

-## Group Membres
+## Authors

-El Allaki Otmane otmane.el-allaki@etu.umontpellier.fr
+The prediction was made by El Allaki Otmane and Sofiane Aoues.
+You will also find a program made by David Czarnecki that produces choropleth maps of electricity consumption.

+You can reach the authors at the following addresses:
-David Czarnecki  david.dzarnecki@etu.umontpellier.fr

-Sofiane Aoues  sofiane.aoues@etu.umontpellier.fr
+Otmane El Allaki otmane.el-allaki@etu.umontpellier.fr David Czarnecki  david.dzarnecki@etu.umontpellier.fr Sofiane Aoues  sofiane.aoues@etu.umontpellier.fr

 # Workplan